 What to expect at Milan Cathedral

-On your visit to the Milan Cathedral, you can explore both the interior and exterior of the church, including its various statues, spires, and stained glass windows.
+On your visit to the Milan Cathedral, you can explore the church’s interior and exterior, including its various statues, spires, and stained glass windows.

-Visitors can access the rooftop of the cathedral from where you can enjoy panoramic views of Milan.
+Visitors can access the cathedral’s rooftop from where you can enjoy panoramic views of Milan.

-To go up to the terrace you can either take the elevator or walk up the stairs.
+To go up to the terrace, you can take the elevator or walk up the stairs.

-There are different types of tickets available for visiting the cathedral, including basic entry tickets and tickets that provide access to additional areas like the rooftops or the museum.
+Different types of tickets are available for visiting the cathedral, including basic entry tickets and tickets that provide access to additional areas like the rooftops or the museum.

 Best Milan Cathedral tickets | Cost |